-- at least 18 years of age - Physically fit with good hand-eye coordination eligibility criteria.
+- at least 18 years of age - Physically fit with good hand-eye coordination

+Applicants will be assessed based on program eligibility criteria.
 Applicants should be physically capable of performing the work involved in the Housing Maintainer trade, and should have a genuine desire to become a good tradesperson.